-Theme Theme description Illustrative quotes from occupational physicians (OP) and insurance physicians (IP) B. Occupational health professionals' reasons not to ask about cognitions and behavioral responses of significant others2 7.
-No contribution to better care or assessment Would not contribute to better care or assessment, or not considered a relevant topic.
-"If it is clear that they give adequate support" (OP) "If recovery is going well, in line with expectations" (OP) "This is not relevant for assessment of functional capacity of an employee" (OP) "If the client himself is sufficiently capable to put it into words" (IP) "This might cause confusion.
+Theme Theme descrip B. Occupational health B. Occupational health professionals' reasons not to ask about cognitions and behavioral responses of significant others 2 Would not control assessment 7.
+No contribution to better care or assessment Would not control assessment B. Occupational health professionals' reasons not to ask about cognitions and behavioral responses of significant others2 7.
+No contribution to better care or assessment iption Illustrative quotes from occupational physicians (OP) and insurance physicians (IP) 7.
+No contribution to better care or Would not contra assessment considered a rel ntribute to better care or assessment, or not relevant topic. "if it is clear that they give adequate support" (OP) "if recovery is going well, in line with expectations" (OP) "This is not relevant for assessment of functional capacity of an employee" (OP) "If the client himself is sufficiently capable to put it into words."
+(IP) "This might cause confusion.
 If you get this information, what do you do with it as insurance physician?
 How do you weigh this information?
 Why would you ask about this if you do not plan to do anything with it.
 You can write down: illness-sustaining factors in the home environment.
-Which you cannot influence as insurance physician" (IP) "If this does not contribute to re-integration or is not necessary for achieving re-integration goals" (OP) "In case of uncomplicated recovery or obvious adequate coping " (OP) 8.
-Lack of time Not enough time to ask about significant others' cognitions and "If I lack time for it or forget it" (OP) behavioral responses in addition to other topics to be discussed during the consult.
+Which you cannot influence as insurance physician" (IP) "If this does not contribute to re-integration or is not necessary for achieving re-integration goals" (OP) "In case of uncomplicated recovery or obvious adequate coping" (OP) 8.
+Lack of time Not enough tim ime to ask about significant others' cognitions and "If I lack time for it or forget it" (OP) behavioral resp during the consu sponses in addition to other topics to be discussed nsult.
 "No time, not of first interest" (IP) "It is not yet in my system.
 In part it is due to lack of time" (OP) "Lack of time" (OP)